substrate-system/bab-rs/README.md

 ## WASM

-Compile the Rust code to web assembly.
+This project compiles Rust code to web assembly.

 ### Prerequisites